 Llonguet

-Crispy llonguet bread rolls are synonymous with Palma, the capital of Mallorca.
+Crispy llonguet bread rolls are synonymous with Palma, one of the best towns in Mallorca.
 These baked bread rolls are great for making sandwiches and are exceptionally popular in Palma.
 Residents of the capital are sometimes even referred to as “longuets”.

 You can get your llonguet with whatever filling you fancy, including jam, cheese, cured meat, and sobrassada.